brandonmakai/brandonmakai/README.md

   - Smallish project created due to a recent interest in fashion at my university and watching the ever so inspiring "The Social Network" film.
   - The application allowed for students to login with their howard email and post about clothes that they had designed.
   - Learned basic data structures and algorithms to implement a matching algorithm (KNN).
-  - First experience using backend technologies BaaS.
+  - First experience using backend technologies (BaaS).
 Learned to dislike and recognize them as abstractions and you'll see my next projects used lower-level backend frameworks.
   - Learned the basics of data retrievel and image processing.

 - **VideoPlayer, September 2023**